ImageImage

 S T A R T U P S

 Early-stage startups need investors to believe in their viability—and quickly.
-If you’re a manufacturing, tech, or other complex B2B startup seeking $1 – $5 million, a branding foundation built on strategy can give you extra leverage with investors by speeding comprehension and increasing confidence.
+If you’re a manufacturing, tech, or other complex B2B startup seeking millions in funding, a branding foundation built on strategy can give you extra leverage with investors by speeding comprehension and increasing confidence.

 commmon startup branding pitfalls